Microscopic dynamics and Bose-Einstein condensation in liquid helium: Summary

-In summary, we proposed a way to discuss BEC in liquid helium which is consistent with microscopic liquid dynamics.
-In this picture, high mobility of liquid atoms results in the accumulation of transits in the finite-energy state.
-More work is needed to discuss the wealth of effects in liquid helium in this picture, including details of transition at $T_\lambda$ and relationship between the BECFE and normal and superfluid components \cite{pinesnoz,balibar}.
+In summary, we discussed details of microscopic dynamics in liquids and explored its implications in liquid helium.
+This gives a way to discuss BEC in liquid helium which is consistent with microscopic liquid dynamics.
+In this picture, high mobility of liquid atoms results in the accumulation of transits in a finite-energy state.
+This is consistent with the experimentally measured kinetic energy of helium atoms below $T_\lambda$ and sharp peaks of scattered intensity at energy predicted by Eq. \eqref{moment}.
+The superfluid transition temperature is evaluated to be within 15\% of the experimental value.
+More work is clearly needed to discuss the wealth of effects in liquid helium in this picture, including details of transition at $T_\lambda$.